 The Great Horned Owl is the most common owl in the United States.
 They are a fierce predator that can take down animals larger than they are.
 They are night hunters but you can find them roosting during the day in evergreens such as the Eastern Hemlock.

-This is a Great Horned Owl owlet peaking out of its nest.
+This is a Great Horned Owl owlet peeking out of its nest.
 They grow fast but this one is still a few weeks from fledging.

 Here are two Great Horned Owl owlets perched above their nest from which they are nearly ready to fledge.